Ravnur-Inc/ams-api-replacement-demo-app/sdk-ms-azure-management-demo/Readme.md

 ### AMS to RMS code changes explanation

-To repoint AMS SDK to RMS instance, you need to create custome implementation of TokenCredentials class (see [RmsApiKeyTokenCredentials.cs](RmsApiKeyTokenCredentials.cs)).
+To repoint AMS SDK to RMS instance, you need to create custome implementation of ServiceClientCredentials class (see [RmsApiKeyTokenCredentials.cs](RmsApiKeyTokenCredentials.cs)).

 This is code which connects SDK to AMS: